UZH-PEG/microxanox/inst/manuscript/revision_2/Response_rev2.md

 > Here is the original comment 2.6c: `in order to check if results were sensitive to choice of method`.
 This sentence needs to be clarified.
 There is no comparison between numerical evaluations in any sense.
 The numerical simulations or simulation results are not sensitive to choice or method.
 Indeed, the numerical solution of the dynamical model is sensitive to a set of parameters and initial conditions.
 Maybe the authors mean the following: to evaluate the performance of the numerical parametric sensitivity analysis of the dynamical model concerning one parametric variation (oxygen diffusivity) under two schemes.

 **Response:** We agree that the software does not itself make a comparison.
 It only provides users information that they could use to make a comparison.
-This and the surround text have been revised and the points clarified: `Two numerical strategies for finding final states and their sensitivity to parameters are implemented.
-Two strategies are implemented in order to allow users to compare of their results.` (lines XXX-YYY).
+This and the surround text have been revised and the points clarified: `Two numerical strategies for finding final states and their sensitivity to parameters are implemented.` (lines 152-153).

 > 2.7 The comment has not been addressed.

 > Here is the original comment 2.7: It is not clear why there are two `methods` for numerical parametric sensitivity analysis.
 The authors should include the arguments of this.

-**Response:** We now state that `Two numerical strategies for finding final states and their sensitivity to parameters are implemented.
-Two strategies are implemented in order to allow users to compare of their results.` (lines XXX-YYY).
+**Response:** We now state that `Two numerical strategies for finding final states and their sensitivity to parameters are implemented.` (lines 152-153).
 Furthermore, we have added the following text: `An potentially important difference between the two methods is in the system state when a new value of oxygen diffusivity is set.
 In the replication method, the system state when a new value of oxygen diffusivity is set is always the same.
 Whereas in the temporal method, the system state when a new value of oxygen diffusivity is set is the final state of the system for the previously set value of oxygen diffusivity.
-Since some modellers prefer one approach and others another, we decided to implement both.` (lines XXX-YYY)
+Since some modellers prefer one approach and others another, we decided to implement both.` (lines 168-174)

 > 2.8 The comment has not been addressed.